kiransalve/Power-BI/Learn with Gigs/Questions.md

 # 122. Filter vs Slicer

+Filter (Page Filter)

-Filter - Page filter have separate pane in rightside of power bi dekstop
+Page filters have a separate pane on the right side of Power BI Desktop

-where we can drag columns and define the filter criteria like Region = East
+We can drag columns into the Page-level filter section

+Then define filter criteria, for example: Region = East

-It has option like basic and advance filter where we can filter based on text or value that contain, does not contain, start with etc
+It provides Basic and Advanced filter options

+Filter based on contains, does not contain, starts with, etc.

+It works in the background

-Users don't always see it.
+Users don’t always see page filters

+Slicer

-Slicer - It has visual and clickable control like button, dropdown, list
+A slicer is a visual and clickable control

-Users can filter data
+Users can interactively filter data

-there are button slicer also that give grid buttons tiles.
+It appears on the report page

+Supports list, dropdown, and button-style slicers

+Button slicers show data as grid tiles or buttons for easy selection

+One-line difference

+Page Filter → background filtering for a full page

+Slicer → visible, interactive filtering for users